-But building a brand is a different thing all together.
-A brand is fame.
-A brand is influence.
-A brand is reputation.
+But building a brand is a different thing altogether.
+A brand is a fame.
+A brand is an influence.
+A brand is a reputation.
 It is the fame that goes with the reputation of a company which intends influences people to want to do business with the company.
 This is produced by strong, effective and convincing marketing.

 Sure you now get the difference between sales and marketing.

-If you join sales and marketing together, you can build a vibrant business which will evolve into popular brands like Nike, Apple, Coca Cola, Samsung etc. In order to do this, you must develop a marketing strategy for your business, put up a sales strategy, recruit effective sales representatives, manage the sales systems well to support your marketing and then for the gold!
+If you join sales and marketing together, you can build a vibrant business that will evolve into popular brands like Nike, Apple, Coca Cola, Samsung, etc. In order to do this, you must develop a marketing strategy for your business, put up a sales strategy, recruit effective sales representatives, manage the sales systems well to support your marketing and then for the gold!

 Outsource Your SEO Copywriting

 Whether you are a blogger, web designer, SEO agency, I can help you with all your SEO copywriting.
 You’d be really shocked about the quality of work that you would get.
 Over the years, I have refined the content writing process and developed a system of getting the job done right.